jtleek/rpackages/README.md

 * Make it googleable - check by googling it.
 * Make sure there is no Bioconductor/CRAN package with the same name.
-* No underscores, dashes or any other special characters/numbers if possible
+* No underscores, dashes or any other special characters/numbers
 * Make it all lower case - people hate having to figure out caps in names of packages.
-* Make it memorable and if you want serious people to use it - not too cute.
+* Make it memorable and if you want serious people to use it - but don't be too cute.
 * Make it as short as you possibly can while staying googleable.
 * Never, under any circumstances, let Rafa or Hector name your package.<sup>3</sup>